Mitchell-Chambers/dnd-shiv-shocked/Characters/Lothar Demidavious.md

 The fail-son of another fail-son, perpetually kept afloat through the safety net afforded to the forebearers of the Empire.

 Lothar has no divine right, for that would imply he was chosen.

-He has no talent, for that would imply he is driven.
+He has no skill, for that would imply he is driven.
 He has no arcana in his blood, for that would imply his ancestors were anything other than lucky.

 Lothar is a child with unearned strength and charm, obtained through breeding and position.

-Lothar Demidavicius, what do the Fates have in store for you?
+>*Lothar Demidavicius, what do the Fates have in store for you?*

 Lothar - Modernisation of the Germanic name Clothar, meaning ‘Famous Warrior’